rackerlabs/support-how-to/content/how-to/rackspace-email/manage-domain-aliases-with-the-cloud-office-control-panel/index.md

 2. Select **Domains**.
 3. On the left, click **Aliases**.
 4. If you have multiple domains, select the appropriate domain name.
-    Or, to change domains, click the **dropdown arrow** next to domain name.
+    Or, to change domains, click the dropdown arrow next to the domain name.
 5. Click **Add Alias**.
 6. In the **Alternate Domain** box, enter the full domain name that you want to assign as a domain alias or accepted domain.